Protect Your Harvest and Make it Last

 Storing Carrots in the Fridge

-Carrots store the longest if kept at just above 32°F and about 95% humidity.
-Most refrigerators are warmer and drier than this, but still do a fair job of storing carrots for 2-3 months if you prep the carrots correctly and provide humidity to keep the carrots from drying out.
+Optimal storage temperatures for carrots is just above 32°F with 95% humidity.
+Most refrigerators are warmer and drier than this.
+However you can still store carrots for up to 3 months if you prep the carrots correctly and provide humidity to keep the carrots from drying out.

 Carrots store the longest if kept at just above 32°F and about 95% humidity.